Tips for Visiting the Frye

 - It is prohibited to copy works of art on loan to the Frye Art Museum and works of art restricted by copyright.
 No copyist or other person may offer any copy for sale on the premises of the Museum, nor may any person solicit commissions or employment to copy while on Museum property.
 The copyist must never make any representation, explicit or implicit, that the copy is anything more than a reproduction by the copyist of a work of art.

-- Portfolios, containers, and large bags are not permitted in the galleries and must be checked at the Information Desk.
+- Portfolios, containers, and large bags are not permitted in the galleries.

 - No additional equipment is permitted (i.e. lights, ladders, extension cords, etc.).